Andre92Marcos/python/pyenv/README.md

-	pyenv global <version> : set the <version> of python as global pyenv local : check the current python local version pyenv local <version> : set the <version> of python as local
+	pyenv global <version> : set the <version> of python as global pyenv local : check the current python local version pyenv local <version> : set the <version> of python as local pyenv local --unset: unset the local version of python